Almond Chicken Cutlets

 - 1/2 tsp garlic powder

 - 1/2 tsp dried basil

 - Add your almond flour, salt, chili powder, garlic powder, parsley, and basil to a shallow bowl.
 Stir to combine.

-- Crack your eggs in a separate bowl.
+- Crack eggs in a separate bowl.
 Pour in the Coconut Aminos.
 Whisk until well combined.

-- Cut your chicken breasts horizontally.
+- Cut chicken breasts horizontally.
 This will create four thin cutlets.

 - Cover each cutlet with plastic wrap.
-Use a meat pounder or rolling pin to pound each cutlet until it's about 1/4 inch thick.
+Use a meat pounder or rolling pin to flatten each cutlet until it's about 1/4 inch thick.

 - Place a medium skillet (I use my cast iron) on the stove.
 Heat to medium heat.
-Add your olive oil (or another cooking fat of choice).
+Add the olive oil (or another oil if you prefer).
 Once oil is hot you're ready to add the chicken.

 - Gently place the breaded cutlets into the skillet.
 I usually do two cutlets at a time.
 You should hear that oil sizzle right away.
 Cook for approximately 3 minutes on each side.
 The chicken should be cooked through before removing from the pan.